open/close all folders

-- Gadgeteer Genius: Can also be considered as the Japanese equivalent of Q.
+- Gadgeteer Genius: He can also be considered as the Japanese equivalent of Q.

 - Home Base: A hidden high tech office dedicated to "receive" his guests (after said guests fall through a funnel), a private underground train and also a Japanese castle.

 - Japanese Politeness: He treats Bond with a bath, complete with bikini-clad servants.

 - Kidnapped by an Ally: The way Bond meets him for the first time.

 - Politically Incorrect Hero: "In Japan, men come first.
 Women come second."

-- Reasonable Authority Figure: He fully backs Bond up.
+- Reasonable Authority Figure: He fully backs Bond up for the duration of the mission.

 - Supporting Leader: Despite being basically the Japanese equivalent of M, he still personally leads the raid into SPECTRE's base.